Fathers are an important and essential part of a child’s emotional development and overall well-being.

 Your father’s rights continue even after a divorce is settled.

 A divorced father has the right to request or contest a modification to a divorce settlement agreement, such as to petition the court for a parental relocation if you get remarried or have to move because of business.
 We can help you seek adjustments to spousal support and child support if you lose your job, or if you have been seriously injured, or if you face other circumstances that have negatively affected your income.

 Father’s Rights Relating to Paternity Actions and Establishment

 Establishing paternity is the first step in protecting your father’s rights.

 It is usually fathers who pay child support, so it is important that paternity has been established.
 Utah has very strict laws that are required for a father to establish paternity.
-If a man does not follow these laws, he may lose his ability to assert his rights as a father.
+If a man does not follow these laws, he may lose his ability to assert his right of fatherhood.
 If a father is listed on the birth certificate, or even if a father undergoes a DNA test, he does not automatically achieve legal status as father.
 If paternity is contested, a man must go to court and have an Order that declares he is the father, which is accomplished through a Paternity Action, and is also called an Action for Parentage.

 If you are interested in learning more about child support and paternity, contact a family attorney at the Attorneys of Wall & Wall for more information.